Trustees

 The RWA Board of Trustees consists of individuals with a range of skills and knowledge from different spheres, alongside representatives of our Academicians (our artists' body), and together they have legal responsibility for the governance of our Charity.

-Our priority is to gather a cohort of people with varied thought, skills and backgrounds, who each share our values* while bringing fresh perspectives to help us to be environmentally, socially and financially sustainable at a pivotal moment in our history.
+Our priority is to gather a cohort of people with varied thoughts, skills, and backgrounds, who each share our values* while bringing fresh perspectives to help us be environmentally, socially, and financially sustainable at a pivotal moment in our history.

 We are committed to widening the diversity of our Board to ensure that our organisation truly represents the varied communities and individuals it serves, as well as harnessing the expertise and networks that will help us to survive and thrive as an independent Charity which receives less than 1.5% of its funding from the public purse.